 Please note that this is not a residential program.
 Youth are responsible for their own housing and transportation to and from the muster location each week.
 Lodging in the Wilderness will be primitive camping.
 To reach most worksites, crew members will be required to hike while carrying personal gear and tools.

-Position Summary: The Clearwater Economic Development Association, Clearwater Resource Conservation and Development (RC&D) Council, and partners are currently seeking experienced crew leaders for the OROFINO and GRANGEVILLE Clearwater Basin Youth Conservation Corps (CBYCC) crews.
+Position Summary: The Clearwater Economic Development Association, Clearwater Resource Conservation and Development (RC&D) Council, and partners are currently seeking primary and back-up crew leaders for all Clearwater Basin Youth Conservation Corps (CBYCC) crews.
 The mission of the CBYCC is to expose youth to natural resource career opportunities and facilitate development of practical problem-solving skills while participants work alongside program and technical specialists on projects that restore aquatic and terrestrial habitat and promote healthy rural communities.
 The CBYCC offers local youth an opportunity to experience the outdoors in a paid work-place setting while also providing a fun learning environment and exposure to traditional skills.

-Project Location: Crew leader positions are available in each of the following crew locations: Grangeville, Orofino.
+Project Location: Primary or back-up Crew leader positions are available in each of the following crew locations: Grangeville, Kooskia, Orofino, Pierce, and Potlatch.

-Compensation and Work Schedule: These positions are at least 40 hours per week during the field season with additional paid training and some pre- and post-season organizational work.
+Compensation and Work Schedule: Primary Crew Lead positions are at least 40 hours per week during the field season with additional paid training and some pre- and post-season organizational work.
+Back-up Crew Leads will be expected to attend pre-season training (paid) and be available as needed to fill in when the Primary Crew Lead is unavailable (paid hourly when working).
 The pay rate for this position is $16–$19.08 per hour, depending on experience.

 Clearwater Economic Development Association in partnership with the Nez Perce-Clearwater National Forests is seeking a Crew Lead for the Kelly Forks Residential Youth Conservation Corps for the 2021 summer season.